YagyanshB/SemEval-Task6-CS408/README.md

 ### Data:
 The data is retrieved from SemEval Task 6 Competition.
 The testing and traininga data are available in the "OLID_2019" tab.

+### Data Splitting & Exploratory Analysis:
+Under this file we showcase how the OLID 2019 Dataset has been distributed and perform basic exploratory analysis.

+### Pre-Processing Data:
+Under this file we showcase how the OLID 2019 Dataset has been pre-processed and how users can replicate the methods to carry the techniques implemented on different datasets.

+### Additional Baseline SVM:
+Under this file we showcase the implementation of an additional Baseline technique we have implemented.
+The baseline performed is an SVM (Support Vector Machine) model.

 ### Description of the Content of this Repo:
 This repository contains the final submission of the project.